cleidson-machado/challenge/README.md

 ## Acceptance criteria

-* Upon opening a URL on this project, the contents of a court decision are displayed.
+* Upon opening a URL on this project (`http://localhost/decisions/...`), the contents of a court decision are displayed.
 * The page should be search-engine-friendly.

 ## Other notes